Semiclassical and quantum shell-structure calculations of the moment of inertia

-We have found that one is not able to choose $\alpha$ smaller than $\alpha \approx 0.2$ fm because then the expansion of the WS eigenfunctions in the HO basis states becomes badly convergent, and would require a prohibitive number of major shells $n^{}_{\rm HO}$ in the HO spectrum to be taken into account.
+We have found that one is not able to choose the diffuseness smaller than $\alpha \approx 0.2\;$fm for that large a WS potential depth because then the expansion of the WS eigenfunctions in the HO basis states becomes badly convergent, and would require a prohibitive number of major shells $n^{}_{\rm HO}$ in the HO spectrum to be taken into account.
+The reason why we are choosing such a {\it pathological} form for our WS potential is that we want it to resemble as much as possible to the cavity of Fig.\ \ref{fig1} to be able to compare the quantum results of the WS potential with those obtained analytically in the semiclassical approximation for $\delta \Theta $ in the spheroidal cavity.
 Note also that there is a difference in the plateau conditions for the calculation of the MI shell corrections $\delta \Theta$ found from the s.p.\ sum in Eq.~(\ref{GRB}) as compared to the energy shell correction calculation.
 The reason is that the quantities $\Theta_i$, Eq.~(\ref{Qi}), which take the role of a ``s.p. spectrum'' in Eq.~(\ref{GRB}), differ from the energy spectrum $\varepsilon_i$ by the coefficients $A_{\mu \nu}$ from the expansion (\ref{expHObasis}) of the WS eigenfunctions in the deformed HO basis.
 One also finds a relatively significant increase of the number $n^{}_{\rm HO}$ of shells in the HO basis that need to be taken into account for the calculation of the MI shell component $\delta \Theta$ from 10 to 12 or 14 as compared to the energy shell correction $\delta E$.